Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

 ----------------

-You can lock a given bone layer for all :ref:`proxies <object-proxy>` of your armature, i.e. all bones in this layer won't be editable.
+You can lock a given bone layer for all :ref:`proxies <object-proxy>` of your armature, i.e. all bones in this layer will not be editable.
 To do so, in the *Skeleton* panel, :kbd:`Ctrl-LMB` click on the relevant button, the layer lock will be enabled.

 Protected layers in proxy are restored to proxy settings on file reload and undo.